DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Topics to cover and ideas**

- - Bret Victor&#39;s inventing on principle (https://vimeo.com/36579366)
+ - Bret Victor's inventing on principle (https://vimeo.com/36579366)
- - (add transcription reference) &lt;- print this and read it
+ - (add transcription reference) <- print this and read it